jwblangley/ToDoBackup/README.md

 ## Usage
 * Create a symlink from `records/ToDo.md` to an easily accessible location or vice versa (may be needed for WSL to play nicely with Windows applications).
+    * Also do this for the assets folder which can be used to store, for example, images used in your to do lists.
+N.B: you may need to use a bind mount rather than a symlink!
 * Edit your To do list as you please!